chlorate/retro16/README.md

   * Control file: `src/control.txt`
   * Default settings except all "Strong Stem Width and Positioning" options enabled.
 * [Font Testing Page](https://github.com/impallari/font-testing-page)

+## Metrics

+* Glyph widths should be a multiple of 80.
+* Horizontal lines should have a height of 80.
+* Vertical lines should have a width of 85.